ModelEarth/community/challenge/README.md

 <br>
 -->

 **Awards** - Judges may adjust these levels based on team size and levels of commitment.
 Some awards will be granted in advance of the event to prepare processes used by other participants.
-Some awards may be granted for additional contributions made after Oct 2, 2021.
+Includes additional funds contributed by the Georgia Center for Innovation in Energy Technology.
+Some awards may be granted made after Oct 2, 2021 for additional contributions.

 #### Coding Awards<!-- ($7,000+)-->
 $2,000 - First place (team or individual)